-The corporate data centre and all that goes with it — servers, desktops, laptops and palmtops for mobile workers, and printers — has never been environmentally friendly.
-Consuming inordinate amounts of energy to both power and cool racks of servers, eating up forests of paper, and finally releasing tons of toxic waste when it all reaches end-of-life, Information Technology has, as far as the environment is concerned, caused as many problems as it’s solved.
+The corporate data center and all that goes with it — servers, desktops, laptops and palmtops for mobile workers, and printers — has never been environmentally friendly.
+Consuming inordinate amounts of energy to both power and cool racks of servers, eating up forests of paper, and finally releasing tons of toxic waste when it all reaches end-of-life, Information Technology has, as far as the environment is concerned, may have caused as many problems as it’s solved.

 Fortunately, that is slowly starting to change.
 Consider a few of the ways Information Technology is finally beginning to reduce its impact on the environment.

 Remember the promise that the advent of computers would bring about the paperless office?
 Not only did that not happen, but computers made it possible to consume more paper, faster than ever before.

 Enterprise Content Management systems put the breaks on some of that unnecessary waste.
 Originally designed to bring order to document chaos, as well as to secure confidential information, ECM delivers the added benefit of greatly reducing print volumes.